lakshy-sharma/lakshy-sharma.github.io/_posts/2023-02-20-filter-bubbles.md

 3. Dubois, E., & Blank, G. (2018).
 The echo chamber is overstated: the moderating effect of political interest and diverse media.
 Information, Communication & Society, 21(5), 729-745.
 This study challenges the notion that filter bubbles lead to polarization and echo chambers, finding that individuals with high levels of political interest and exposure to diverse media are less likely to be affected by filter bubbles.

 4. Tufekci, Z. (2015).
 Algorithmic harms beyond Facebook and Google: Emergent challenges of computational agency.
 Journal of Information, Communication and Ethics in Society, 13(1), 14-29.
 This article discusses the potential harms of algorithmic filtering, including the formation of filter bubbles and their impact on individuals' worldviews and beliefs.

-5. Guess, A. M., & Nyhan, B. (2019).
-The challenges of correcting misperceptions in the digital age.
-Journal of Applied Research in Memory and Cognition, 8(4), 403-409.
-This article examines the difficulty of correcting misinformation and false beliefs in an era of filter bubbles and social media algorithms that reinforce individuals' existing beliefs and biases.